chanzuckerberg/czi-oss-training/03-improving-oss-impact/02-create-new-oss.md

 ## Exit Strategy 🏛️

-Finally, you need to gracefully reduce your contributions to the open source project.
-This is not a plan for failure, but a path to building a project and community that can thrive independently, and eventually making space for newer projects.
-The following points outline some elements of a non-disruptive exit, to guide your planning and expectations.
+Finally, it would be best to gracefully reduce your contributions to the open source project.
+This is not a plan for failure but a path to building a project and community that can thrive independently and eventually make space for newer projects.
+The following points outline some elements of a non-disruptive exit to guide your planning and expectations.

-- **Exit Conditions:** Determine when you will begin winding-down.
+- **Exit Conditions:** Determine when you will begin winding down.
 You can define some [project metrics](../03-improving-oss-impact/01-impactful-contribution-model.md#measuring-success) that indicate maturity and trigger the exit phase.
-- **Communication:** You need to share your desire to slow down with the project community and upstream & downstream collaborators, and incorporate their input and feedback in your transition.
+- **Communication:** You must share your desire to slow down with the project community and upstream & downstream collaborators and incorporate their input and feedback in your transition.
 - **Knowledge sharing:** Work with the community to identify and fill any gaps in the project (and community) documentation.
 - **Onboard leaders:** As initial authors, your team likely holds some leadership positions in the project, and you may need to find and mentor successors from the community to take on leadership roles.
-You can recognize past contributors by creating an "Emeritus" group in the project governance, and support team members who wish to continue contributing as volunteers.
+You can recognize past contributors by creating an "Emeritus" group in the project governance and support team members who wish to continue contributing as volunteers.

-If the project show signs of stagnation, or you need to reduce investment when the project is still young, you can work with the community to evaluate one of the following strong exit strategies:
+If the project shows signs of stagnation, or you need to reduce investment when the project is still young, you can work with the community to evaluate one of the following robust exit strategies:

-- **Transfer:** You can transfer the project to a community organization, federation, or non-profit that's interested in and has the resources for continued development and maintenance of the project.
-This process will also require communication and knowledge sharing mentioned previously for a smooth transition.
+- **Transfer:** You can transfer the project to a community organization, federation, or non-profit interested in and has the resources for continued development and maintenance.
+This process will also require communication and knowledge sharing mentioned previously, for a smooth transition.
-- **Archive:** You can archive the project such that your community can still use released versions of the project, inspect the repositories, or even revive the project in the future.
+- **Archive:** You can archive the project such that your community can still use released versions, inspect the repositories, or even revive the project.
 Again, give your community time to adapt by communicating your decision early.

 > **Note**
-> If absolutely necessary due to company policies or other strict requirements, you can shut down the project and delete the project repositories, past releases, and web properties.
-You should try to archive first because the project resources are still valuable to the OSS community and can provide useful lessons for future projects.
+> If absolutely necessary, due to company policies or other strict requirements, you can shut down the project and delete the project repositories, past releases, and web properties.
+It would help if you tried to archive first because the project resources are still valuable to the OSS community and can provide useful lessons for future projects.

 ## Resources 📚